ms/buildtogether.tech/src/errors/index.md

 A logging library allows you to control how much your program tells you about its execution by making one change, in one place.
-It also means that you can leave these messages in your code, even when you release it---there's no more commenting out `print` statements only to add them back in later.
+It also means that you can leave these messages in your code, even when you release it—there's no more commenting out `print` statements only to add them back in later.
 (And no more embarrassment from inappropriately-worded messages that *weren't* commented out but should have been before your demo…)